Laos: Medical Missions

 USFC has been active in Laos since 2011 at the Vientiane Children’s Hospital with a primary focus on pediatric surgery.

-One surgical mission was carried out in 2018 in which:
+One medical mission was carried out in Laos in 2018:

-- Local surgical and medical teams received training in pediatric visceral surgery which has now enabled them to carry forward these surgeries on their own
+- USFC provided training in pediatric visceral surgery for local medical teams which has now enabled them to carry forward these surgeries on their own

 As a result of the progress made in 2018, the focus has been shifted to support abdominal surgery.